ZenGo-X/curv/README.md

   default-features = false
   features = ["num-bigint"]
   ```

+  **_Warning:_** `num-bigint` support is experimental and should not be used in production.
+For this
+  bigint implementation, we use prime numbers generator which is not considered secure.

 ### Examples
 The library includes some basic examples to get you going.
 To run them: